UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

 minus   = %x2D  ; -
 ```

-> [!CAUTION]
->
-> Whether only a single or multiple whitespace character in a row are allowed is currently up for discussion ([#46](https://github.com/UltraStar-Deluxe/format/issues/46)).

 The note type indicates how singing the correct or wrong note should affect scoring.
 The following sections define standard note types.
-Implementations MAY substitute unknown note types with freestyle notes (`F`).
-Implementations MUST NOT attach semantics to note types not covered by this specification.

 The start beat and duration define the time when a note appears in a song.
-Both are indicated in beats (see section 3.3.) relative to offset indicated by the `GAP` header.
+Both are indicated in beats (see section 3.3.) relative to the offset indicated by the `GAP` header.
 The end beat of a note is calculated as its start beat plus its duration.
 Notes SHOULD NOT overlap, i.e. the start beat of a note being between the start beat (inclusive) and end beat (exclusive) of another note.

-> [!CAUTION]
->
-> Whether and how applications may define custom note types hasn't been decided yet.

-> [!CAUTION]
->
-> Whether negative note starts and/or durations are valid is, hasn't been decided yet.

 The pitch of a note is encoded as the number of half-steps relative to `C4` (also referred to as middle C).
 So a pitch of `5` represent an `F4` and a pitch of `-2` represents an `A#3`.